Mayotte: A Need to Rethink Urban Development

 Vulnerability is the combination of the severity of the foreseeable impacts of climate change and a society’s capacity to respond to a potential crisis.
 It is precisely this capacity to respond that is problematic in Mayotte.

-In situations of intense crisis, individuals move beyond their usual social attitudes and relationships to develop specific interactions centered on mutual aid and rescue efforts… However, this adaptation requires, on the one hand, the ability to align with the assistance provided, and on the other hand, a certain degree of homogeneity among the social groups involved.
-In Mayotte, a territory marked by stark inequalities and social and spatial boundaries, this is clearly not the case.
-For example, comments quickly focused on the presence of looters and other “dakous,” often defined as “Anjouanese criminals,” with calls for reinforcements from law enforcement and a state of emergency.
+In situations of intense crisis, people move beyond their usual social attitudes and relationships to develop specific interactions based on mutual aid and rescue efforts… However, this adaptation requires, on the one hand, the ability to align with the assistance provided and, on the other hand, a certain degree of homogeneity among the social groups involved.
+In Mayotte, a territory marked by stark inequalities and social and spatial divides, this is clearly not the case.
+For example, comments quickly focused on the presence of looters and other “dakous,” often defined as “Anjouanese criminals,” with calls for law enforcement reinforcements and a state of emergency.
 While this is not to downplay the incidents of looting, these remain very much in the minority compared to acts of solidarity and reveal biases in the interpretation of the disaster.

-Once the initial shock has subsided, the search for political culprits begins.
-It has evidently already started, as evidenced by the remarksof Anchya Bamana and Jean-Luc Mélenchon, for example.
+Once the initial shock has passed, the search for political culprits begins.
+It has evidently already started, as seen, for example, in the remarks madeby Anchya Bamana or Jean-Luc Mélenchon.
 Others will surely follow.
 This blame game and the reduction of the disaster to a matter of culpability risk imposing a narrative designed to justify political choices for emerging from the crisis.
-However, if the dysfunctions and vulnerabilities, the hierarchies and social divisions that existed before the crisis are reestablished, it is highly likely that they will produce the same decision-making logic and the same results.
-The risk here is once again that Mayotte will be trapped and unable to shape its own destiny, incapable of mobilizing itself, despite the public assistance provided.
+However, if the dysfunctions and vulnerabilities, the hierarchies and social divisions that existed before the crisis are allowed to re-establish themselves, it is highly likely that they will produce the same decision-making logic and the same results.
+The risk here is once again that Mayotte will be trapped and unable to take control of its own destiny, unable to mobilize itself, despite the public assistance provided.

 Anthony Goreau-Ponceaud, Geographer, Professor, UMR 5115 LAM, University of Bordeaux; Fahad Idaroussi Tsimanda, Geographer, University of Montpellier and Olivier Chadoin, Professor of Sociology, Pave – Emile Durkheim Center CNRS 5116, ENSAP Bordeaux